Your wedding day is on the horizon, and your mind has turned to the question of what you should wear.

 Don’t forget that shopping online is nearly always cheaper than going in-store.
 And our final piece of advice for purchasing formal wear is to look in the clearance or end-of-line sections of stores and websites.
 You can find hidden gems in these places easily.

 Where rentals are concerned, if you have multiple members of the wedding party that require a tux, bring them along with you.
-Getting a decent discount on tux rental costs is often possible if you hire several at once.
+Getting a decent discount on tux rental costs for a wedding is often possible if you hire several at once.

 Lastly, don’t be afraid to haggle.
 It doesn’t hurt to ask for a discount, especially if you’re super friendly.
 Don’t be a groomzilla and demand a lower price, be nice and ask if it’s possible.
 You could be pleasantly surprised.